scipy-conference/scipy_proceedings/papers/ramalingam_saravanan/ramalingam_saravanan.rst

    normal terminal output, as shown above. :label:`nb2fig`

-The notebook implementation GraphTerm attempts to preserve interoperability with the IPython notebook as much as possble.
+The notebook implementation GraphTerm attempts to preserve interoperability with the IPython notebook to the extent possible.
 GraphTerm can read and write notebooks using the IPython notebook format (``*.ipynb``), although it uses the `Markdown
 <http://daringfireball.net/projects/markdown>`_ format for saving
 notebook content.
-(Markdown was chosen as the native format because it is more human-friendly than reStructured Text or JSON, allows easy concatenation or splitting of notebook files, and can be processed by numerous markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm also supports many of the same keyboard shortcuts as IPython notebook.
-However, the generic, loosely-coupled notebook interface supported by GraphTerm will never be able to support all the features of the IPython notebook
+(Markdown was chosen as the native format because it is more human-friendly than reStructuredText or JSON, allows easy concatenation or splitting of notebook files, and can be processed by numerous Markdown-aware publishing and presentation programs like ``landslide`` and ``reveal.js``. ) GraphTerm also supports many of the same keyboard shortcuts as IPython notebook.
+GraphTerm can also be used with the command line version of IPython.
+However, the generic, loosely-coupled notebook interface supported by GraphTerm will never be able to support all the features of the IPython notebook.

-Here is how the notebook mode is implemented within GraphTerm: When the user switches to the notebook mode, a separate scroll buffer is created for each cell.
+Here is how the notebook mode is implemented within GraphTerm: when the user switches to the notebook mode, a separate scroll buffer is created for each cell.
 When the user executes a line of code within a GraphTerm notebook cell, the code output is parsed for prompts to